driskull/uc-2016-4x-patterns-practices/slides.md

 ## deprecated stuff

 - no need for some things
+  - lang.hitch
-      - lang.hitch, use .bind(this)
+    - use `function(){}.bind(this)`
   - ie11+
-      - border containers, form widgets.
-Just use flexbox or native input elements
+  - border containers, form widgets
+    - Use css flexbox & native input elements
+  - dojo/base/array
-      - dojo/base/array.
-Use native array functions.
+    - Use native array functions.

 ---